You know that sticking to a schedule is important for your business.

 Social media is about quality, not quantity.
 This is true when it comes to the size of your audience, and is also true when it comes to the amount of content you share.

-Remember that these are suggested frequencies; not requirements for success.
+The frequencies listed under each social network in the infographic are suggested frequencies; not requirements for success.
 Depending on the role each network plays in your social media plans, you may want to adjust these numbers.

 In addition to these suggested frequencies, you’ll also want to monitor your networks for feedback, and look for opportunities to engage directly with your members.